Help us match you with local pros in your area

 Get written estimates before starting HVAC work.
 The quote should outline costs for both labor and materials.
 Read all terms carefully before signing.

 You should have your HVAC system inspected twice a year.
 After completing their inspection, your technician will tell you what services are needed.
 You should also call a technician if you notice new issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+If your home has ductwork, you should have it inspected every few years.

-Normally, you should schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps get your system ready for the summer and winter, when it likely sees the most use.
+Generally, it's a good idea to have your HVAC system inspected in the spring and fall, as these times tend to be less busy.
+This also helps make sure your system is prepared for the summer and winter, when it typically sees the most use.

 There are a number of ways you can make your HVAC system more energy-efficient: